-Saya received a 2011 GAP for materials, kiln firing, documentation and delivery of the work to the venues as well as some of her time to create new work.
+Saya received 2011 GAP Award funding for materials, kiln firing, documentation, and delivery of the work to the venues as well as some of her time to create new work.

-Saya received a 2006 GAP to create new work and upgrade workspace to accommodate the new work.
-Moriyasu plans to complete a work in progress that consists of oversized, three-dimensional chandeliers that are based on scenes in Japanese landscape paintings.
+Saya received 2006 GAP Award funding to create new work and upgrade workspace to accommodate the new work.
+She plans to complete a work in progress that consists of oversized, three-dimensional chandeliers that are based on scenes in Japanese landscape paintings.
 The new work will draw from ideas and materials of a previous work titled Lamplight Lavish Gathering.
 The work will be on display at Gallery4Culture, Seattle, in October of 2006.

 Information included above was provided by artist at the time of application.